Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Scope of the Order

 The merchandise subject to the order is SSB.
 The SSB subject to the order is currently classifiable under subheadings 7222.10.00, 7222.11.00, 7222.19.00, 7222.20.00, 7222.30.00 of the Harmonized Tariff Schedule of the United States (HTSUS).
 While the HTSUS subheadings are provided for convenience and customs purposes, the written description is dispositive.
-A full description of the scope of the order is contained in the Preliminary Decision Memorandum.
+A full Start Printed Page 54716description of the scope of the order is contained in the Preliminary Decision Memorandum.

-Commerce conducted this review in accordance with section 751(a)(2) of the Tariff Act of 1930, as amended (the Act).
-Constructed export price and export Start Printed Page 8840price are calculated in accordance with section 772 of the Act.
-Normal value is calculated in accordance with section 773 of the Act.
+Commerce is conducting this review in accordance with section 751(a)(2) of the Tariff Act of 1930, as amended (the Act).
+Constructed export price and export price were calculated in accordance with section 772 of the Act.
+Normal value was calculated in accordance with section 773 of the Act.
 For a full description of the methodology underlying our conclusions, see Preliminary Decision Memorandum.
 The Preliminary Decision Memorandum is a public document and is made available to the public via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov and to all parties in Commerce's Central Records Unit, located at room B8024 of the main Department of Commerce building.
+ACCESS is available to registered users at http://access.trade.gov and to all parties in Commerce's Central Records Unit, located at Room B8024 of the main Department of Commerce building.
 In addition, a complete version of the Preliminary Decision Memorandum can be found at http://enforcement.trade.gov/frn/index.html.
-A list of the topics discussed in the Preliminary Decision Memorandum is attached as an Appendix to this notice.
+A list of the topics discussed in the Preliminary Decision Memorandum is attached at the Appendix to this notice.

 Preliminary Results of Review

-As a result of this review, we preliminarily determine that a weighted-average dumping margin of 0.00 percent exists for Villares for the period February 1, 2016, through January 31, 2017.
+As a result of this review, we preliminarily determine that the following weighted-average dumping margin exists for Villares for the period February 1, 2017, through August 8, 2017.

 Parties who submit case briefs or rebuttal briefs in this proceeding are encouraged to submit with each argument: (1) A statement of the issue; (2) a brief summary of the argument; and (3) a table of authorities.

-Pursuant to 19 CFR 351.310(c), interested parties who wish to request a hearing, must submit a written request to the Acting Assistant Secretary for Enforcement and Compliance, filed electronically via ACCESS.
-An electronically filed document must be received successfully in its entirety by Commerce's electronic records system, ACCESS, by 5 p.m.
-Eastern Time within 30 days after the date of publication of this notice.
+Pursuant to 19 CFR 351.310(c), interested parties who wish to request a hearing, or to participate if one is requested, must submit a written request to the Assistant Secretary for Enforcement and Compliance.
+All documents must be filed electronically using ACCESS, which is available to registered users at http://access.trade.gov.
+An electronically filed request must be received successfully in its entirety by ACCESS by 5:00 p.m.
+Eastern Time, within 30 days after the date of publication of this notice.